IPL 2020, Kolkata Knight Riders preview: Squad, fixtures, strengths, weaknesses and more

 Potential breakout star

 It’s hard to look past Shubman Gill.
-In some ways, he is already a player worth banking on but the hasn’t had that run of scores that makes the world sit up and take notice.
+In some ways, he is already a player worth banking on but he hasn’t had that run of scores that makes the world sit up and take notice.
 The 2020 edition might just see that happen.
-The Punjab batsman is one the bright young prospects of Indian cricket and his consistency could pave the way for Karthik, Morgan and Russell to inflict further damage at the back end of the innings.
+The Punjab batsman is one of the bright young prospects of Indian cricket and his consistency could pave the way for Karthik, Morgan and Russell to inflict further damage at the back end of the innings.
 But more importantly, if he gets going, Gill might just have his most important spell in the limelight so far in his career.

 KKR fixtures for IPL 2020